 Please do not confuse non-cash benefits with cash benefits (in German Geldwerter Vorteil).
-Cash benefits like a company car are subject to Income Tax and Social Security.
-Non-cash benefits are free of Tax and social security and therefore increase your net income without increasing your Gross Salary.
+Cash benefits, like a company car are subject to Income Tax and Social Security.
+Non-cash benefits are free of Tax and social security.
+Therefore they will increase your net income without increasing your Gross Salary.

-Vouchers: Maximum 44€ per month for petrol, food, public transport, German course, etc. General vouchers for a gas station or Amazon are also possible so that you can buy something else than actually intended (e.g. snacks or Vodka instead of petrol with a gas station voucher).
+- Vouchers: Maximum 44€ per month for petrol, food, public transport, German course, etc..
+General vouchers for a gas station or Amazon are also possible.
+So that you can buy something else than actually intended (e.g. snacks instead of petrol).

-Health promotion: Alternatively to the 44€ vouchers per month, your employer can also pay you up to 500€ per year for anything that makes you more healthy and more productive (e.g. gym membership, back training, massages, yoga courses, nutritional seminar, stress relief).
+- Health promotion: Alternatively to the 44€ vouchers per month, your employer can also pay you up to 500€ per year.
+This is for anything that makes you more healthy and more productive.
+For example: gym membership, back training, massages, yoga courses, nutritional seminar, stress relief).

 Attention: If your employer pays you just 1 cent more than 44€ per month, the whole amount of non-cash benefits will be subject to Tax and Social Security.
-It is also important that you cannot exchange the vouchers from your employer for cash (that’s why they are called non-cash benefits 😉).
+It is also important that you cannot exchange the vouchers from your employer for cash.

 Tip #3 for More Net Income in Germany: Optimize Your Health Insurance

-Germany has about 100 different public health Insurances that offer 95% the same benefits & coverage, as the government regulates the minimum amount of coverage for all German Health Insurances (Public & Private) in the German social code.
+Germany has about 100 different public health insurances that offer 95% of the same benefits & coverage.
+As the government regulates the minimum amount of coverage for all German Health insurances (Public & Private) in the German social code.
 You are free to switch back and forth between most public health insurances in order to increase your net Income In Germany.

-With this income, you are free to switch to the German private health insurance system, which will most likely save you a lot of money as you paying much less in contributions than in any public health insurance.
+With this income, you are free to switch to the German private health insurance system.
+This will most likely save you a lot of money as you pay much less in contributions than in any public health insurance.
 Please note: All of your Health Insurance Contributions (public or private) are paid 50% by your employer.

-The decision if you want to pay into public health Insurance or private health insurance goes far beyond just Financial Reasons.
+The decision about paying into public health insurance or private health insurance goes far beyond just Financial Reasons.
 Please do not switch to the private health insurance system just because you want to Save Some Money.
 To help you form the right decision, here are some examples of factors to consider before making a move:

-Age: The younger you are, the cheaper your premium for your private health insurance will be.
+- Age: The younger you are, the cheaper your premium for your private health insurance will be.
 That one does save money if he gets Insurance later is a straight-up myth.
-The older you are at the moment you enter the private health insurance system, the more you have to pay in monthly premium.
+The older you are while entering the private health insurance system, the more you have to pay in monthly premium.